The main parties involved in resolving a workers’ compensation claim dispute include:

 - Tribunal: Workers Compensation Commission (WCC)

 - Regulating body: State Insurance Regulatory Authority (SIRA)

 We’re here to assist you at any stage of a current or potential dispute.
 For further information, you can call us on 13 44 22.

 Most disputes will involve either your employer or the insurer who manages your employer’s insurance policy.

 You may have disputes with your employer around injury management and their provision of suitable employment to you.

 Where possible, it is best to try to resolve these disagreements with your employer directly before you engage in legal measures.

 If you need help or advice on dealing with your employer, see below for more information on how WIRO might be able to assist you.

-There are four insurers that currently manage workers insurance policies and injured worker claims services on behalf of icare.
+There are three insurers that currently manage workers insurance policies and injured worker claims services on behalf of icare.